ayush-agarwal-0502/Spam-Destroyer-NLP/README.md

 ## Dataset :

-https://www.kaggle.com/datasets/bagavathypriya/spam-ham-dataset (Originally taken from UCI machine learning repository )
+https://www.kaggle.com/datasets/bagavathypriya/spam-ham-dataset (Originally taken from UCI machine learning repository ) .
+Note that althought the dataset says SMS , it has a significant resemblance to the E-Mail spam received also , and hance can be used to train a moel to detect spam e-mails also :)